gordonpn/youtube-downloader-electron/README.md

 * UIkit CSS framework
 * Electron.js
 * Node.js
+* Python3

 ## Getting started

 ### For development

 * Clone this repo
+* Run `pip3 install -r requirements.txt` in the root directory to install dependencies
 * Run `npm install` in the root directory to install dependencies
 * Run `npm start` to start the development server (Electron)